By John Willingham, Editor

 This brings us to the new rankings.

-One lists “The 9 Best Honors Colleges and Programs” in the nation.
+One lists “The 9 Best Honors Programs” in the nation.
 Here is the methodology:

 “To put together our list, we evaluated the national honors college rankings from the past two years.
 We also evaluated honors colleges based on admissions requirements, curricular and extracurricular program offerings, emphasis on fostering an honors student community, financial aid opportunities, and unique or innovative approaches to the honors educational experience.”
 [Emphasis added.]